by Coast and Country Holidays

-The Teifi estuary is well known as breeding ground for birds and wildlife and there is a Wildlife centre just a few miles further along the estuary which is accessed through the village of Cilgerran.
+The Teifi estuary is well known as a breeding ground for birds and wildlife and there is a Wildlife centre just a few miles further along the estuary which is accessed through the village of Cilgerran.

 In the heart of the village is the ruined St Dogmaels Abbey next to the church, this was founded in 1113 as a Priory and later gained Abbey status.
 A heritage centre and tea room have been opened in the grounds of the Abbey this has been developed sympathetically to fit in grounds of the Abbey.

 St Dogmaels also boasts a working Corn mill, “Y Felin“, this is found opposite the Abbey and may well have been built originally by the monks.
-The mill is one of only two water powered mills still in operation in Wales.
-Stone ground flour and other products are available for purchase at the mill.
+The mill is one of only two water-powered mills still in operation in Wales.
+Stoneground flour and other products are available for purchase at the mill.

-The local beach of Poppit sands is extremely popular during the summer months, it is blue flag beach with a wide expanse of sand for children to enjoy, a lifeguard station, small summer cafe and ample parking.
+The local beach of Poppit sands is extremely popular during the summer months, it is a blue flag beach with a wide expanse of sand for children to enjoy, a lifeguard station, a small summer cafe and ample parking.

-The Pembrokeshire Coastal path (which is 186 miles) begins at St Dogmaels and leads past the beach and on to Cemaes Head.
+The Pembrokeshire Coastal Path (which is 186 miles) begins at St Dogmaels and leads past the beach and on to Cemaes Head.
 A fantastic coastal bus service runs from Poppit sands south around the Pembrokeshire coastline, this means walkers can leave their cars, talk a walk along the coastal path as far as they like and catch the bus back to their starting point.
-The bus from St Dogmaels and Poppit sands is appropriately named the “Poppit Rocket” There are other coastal buses linking up and operating over different sections of the Pembrokeshire coastal path further south in the county.
+The bus from St Dogmaels and Poppit Sands is appropriately named the “Poppit Rocket” There are other coastal buses linking up and operating over different sections of the Pembrokeshire coastal path further south in the county.